HGhurbani/afasi/README.md

     - Support for Light and Dark modes.
     - Ability to increase or decrease font size on the text reader page.
 - **🌍 Multi-Platform Support:** Built with Flutter, allowing it to run on Android, iOS, Web, Windows, macOS, and Linux.
-- **💰 Monetization:** The app includes AdMob ads to support its development and sustainability, while respecting user experience and displaying consent forms through Google Mobile Ads.
+- **💰 Monetization:** The app includes AdMob ads to support its development and sustainability, while respecting user experience and displaying User Messaging Platform (UMP) consent forms.
 - **🔔 Firebase Notifications:** Receive important notifications and updates.

 ## 📸 Screenshots